ShellCheck ✅; Dagger 🗡; CI/CD Design Principles

 ShellCheck has absolutely made my

 zsh scripts cleaner and safer.
-Truth be told, I may have made a majority of the mistakes in the
+Truth be told, I may have made much of the mistakes in the

 ShellCheck gallery of bad code,